OpenBB-finance/OpenBB/CONTRIBUTING.md

     pass
 ```

-> Note: if for some reason you don't want your logs to be collected, you can set the `LOG_COLLECTION` user preference to `False`.
+> Note: if you don't want your logs to be collected, you can set the `LOG_COLLECTION` user preference to `False`.
 > Disclaimer: all the user paths, names, IPs, credentials and other sensitive information are anonymized, [take a look at how we do it](/openbb_terminal/core/log/generation/formatter_with_exceptions.py).

 ### Internationalization